 Keeping Your House Clean and Tidy

-Stop being a slave to cleaning your home.
+Stop spending your weekend cleaning your home.
 Get everybody on board with establishing some new tidying habits so you’re not doing it all.

 Define your priorities of how clean your home needs to be and how often you need to do each task so each person knows what needs to be done.

 Make your bed and do at least one load of laundry every day to keep it from becoming a gigantic, all-day task.
 Deal with mail right away and clean dishes as soon as your done eating.

 Keep basic cleaning kits in your bathrooms and kitchen for quick cleanups, and automate your vacuuming.
 I promise you won’t regret it.

 Practice tidying and cleaning as you go, and do a quick, whole house tidy up before you go to bed.